athms/deep-learning-basics/README.md

 conda activate deep-learning-basics
 ```

-Lastly, install all required dependencies with:
+Install all required dependencies in this environment with:

 ```bash
 pip3 install -r requirements.txt
 ```

-**3. Start the Jupyter notebook server:**
+### 2.3.
+Start the Jupyter notebook server:**

 ```bash
 jupyter notebook